galasa-dev/automation/README.md

 We then perform a docker build and the image is then pushed to [harbor](harbor.galasa.dev/galasadev/galasa-maven) and is tagged with the latest commit SHA in the pr so the image is easily identifyable.

+Finally, the 'git-status' task is run which sends back to the PR on Github whether the PR build was successful or failed.
+We can then perform the 'git-clean' task on the Automation and Maven repositories.

 ### main-*repository*